-Questions 3A-3C + Creative Work + Investment Overview

-The creative reel is your place to show examples of your work - not repeat the written case.
+Scoring Section 3: Bringing the Strategy & Idea to Life QUESTIONS 3A-3C + CREATIVE WORK + INVESTMENT OVERVIEW The creative reel is your place to show examples of your work - not repeat the written case.
 Judges are required to review the written case before watching the creative reel - use the creative reel to showcase your creative work & complement your responses to Questions 3A-3C.
 No results may be included in the creative reel.